Maurice R. Bebb: Synopsis

-1951–1954
+Printmaking

-In 1951, Bebb retired from his florist business to devote himself full-time to his art.
+In 1951, at the age of 60, Bebb retired from his florist business to devote himself full-time to his art.
+"I wanted to paint and draw for years before I had the nerve to dirty a piece of paper," he mused.
 He traveled to Europe twice, once for eight months and a second time for six months, and took advantage of the long-standing presence of printmakers in Europe to secure copper plates, inks and other supplies.
+Unlike most printmakers, Bebb was largely self-taught, through trial and error and seeking technical advice when possible.
+Some of his most dramatic and complex works were a result of this time in Europe, including Italian Wine Bottles (1957), Chateau Carennac and Argenton-sur-Creuse (both 1958).

 Bebb’s first etchings were exhibited in 1949 and he enjoyed instant success.
 The following year, he received the Purchase Prize of the Graphic Chemical Company at the Chicago Annual Exhibition.
 The Print Makers Society of California selected his print Black Swans (1952) for their 1953 publication.
 His color etching of Yellow-Throated Warbler was chosen as the 44th presentation print and presented to associate members of the Chicago Society of Etchers in 1954.
 Then, in 1960, his print White-Breasted Nuthatch was selected for the thirtieth publication of the Prairie Print Makers.

 Nan Sheets, fellow artist and the first Oklahoman to be included in the annual publication of Who's Who in American Art, wrote, “In Mr. Bebb we have an artist of recognition who pays attention to true perspective, clarity of design, rhythm of modulated line, and who is an expert draftsman...The Bebb pencil drawings are not quickly executed sketches but carefully considered works, with proper consideration of pencil technique...He excels not only because he is able to draw, but because he has mastered the various methods employed in making etchings.
 The fact that he has artistic ability to portray what he sees, and as simply as possible, places him high among his fellow artists”.